kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 **How can this be accomplished?
 (Select TWO)**

-- [ ] Create a route table entry for the endpoint
+- [x] Create a route table entry for the endpoint

-- [ ] Create a gateway endpoint for DynamoDB
+- [x] Create a gateway endpoint for DynamoDB
 - [ ] Create a new DynamoDB table that uses the endpoint
 - [ ] Create an ENI for the endpoint in each of the subnets of the VPC
 - [ ] Create a VPC peering connection between the VPC and DynamoDB

 ----

 Answer: 1, 2

+- [x] Create a route table entry for the endpoint
+- [x] Create a gateway endpoint for DynamoDB

 **Explanation:**